Stewart Bell Jr. Archives

 Upon entering the buildings to enjoy library services, patrons will immediately notice additional safety measures including the installation of plexiglass counter shields at all service counters, “stand here” floor decals, directional floor signage, rearranged furniture to ensure social distancing, and reoccurring cleaning and sanitization of materials, surfaces, and other areas accessed by both staff and public.

 Additional staff will also be present at all building entrances and throughout the libraries to help with new procedures, individual library service, and additional precautions to help ensure the safety of staff and the community.
 Patrons will be able to continue to check-out all physical items previously available at curbside and reserve these materials as normal online or by contacting their local branch.
 Items can be returned outside the building at the kiosks and inside at the designated areas.
-Returned items will continue to be quarantined for 72 hours and sanitized before returning to the shelves.

 Policy Statement Regarding the Use of Face Masks Inside the Buildings